camilosw/flash-messages/README.md

 * the [original package from which this was forked](https://github.com/camilosw/flash-messages)
 * this [excellent flash package for Angular-JS](https://github.com/wmluke/angular-flash)

-This package integrate well with [Bootstrap Alerts](http://twitter.github.io/bootstrap/components.html#alerts) styles, but Bootstrap is not a dependency.
+The default configuration for this package is designed for integration with [Bootstrap Alerts](http://twitter.github.io/bootstrap/components.html#alerts) CSS styles, so you will need to include Bootstrap for out-of-the-box functionality.

+While it hasn't been explicitly tested, it should be possible to configure for integration with custom CSS or other CSS frameworks (e.g. [Foundation](http://foundation.zurb.com/)).

 You can see [a demo of the original package](http://flash-messages-demo.meteor.com/) and [a modified version of the source code to work with this package](https://github.com/tony-kerz/flash-messages-demo).